mlswg/mls-protocol/draft-ietf-mls-protocol.md

 The hash of a tree is the hash of its root node, which we define recursively, starting with the leaves.

+While hashes at the nodes are used to check the integrity of the subtrees, signatures are required to provide authentication and group agreement.
+Siganatures are especially important in the case of newcomers and MUST be verified when joining.
+All nodes in the tree MUST be signed to provide authentication and group agreement.

-Elements of the ratchet tree are called `RatchetNode` objects and contain optionally a ClientInitKey when at the leaves or an optional ParentNode above.
+Elements of the ratchet tree are called `RatchetNode` objects and contain optionally a `ClientInitKey` when at the leaves or an optional `ParentNode` above.

 ~~~~~
 struct {